All About Japanese Toilets – Washlets Coming to the West!

-The title of this article may be a bit bold, and if you’re an American it’s natural to feel just a tiny bit of skepticism about any increase of popularity regarding the Japanese toilet known as the “washlet”.
+If you’re from the U.S. it’s natural to feel just a tiny bit of skepticism about any increase of popularity regarding, what is becoming the standard Japanese toilet, the “washlet”.
 After all, it’s not exactly a new concept.
-It was invented way back in 1980 and shipped to consumers in 1982 by Toto, which is now the largest manufacturer of toilet seats in Japan and one of the biggest in the whole world.
+It was invented way back in 1980 and shipped to consumers in 1982 by Toto, which is now the largest manufacturer of toilet seats in Japan and one of the biggest in the world.

 So what’s so special about the washlet toilet seat?
-Actually, the term washlet is now a generic term that refers to toilet seats with enhanced features, just as people call all tissues as Kleenex and all vacuum cleaners as Hoovers.
-Technically, Washlet is a brand name.
+Actually, the term washlet is now a generic term that refers to toilet seats with enhanced features, just as people call tissues – Kleenex, vacuum cleaners – Hoovers, etc. Technically, washlet is a brand name.

-And these enhanced features in Japanese toilets can seriously threaten how American’s perceive of themselves as the most technologically advanced culture in the world.
-The washlet toilet comes with a heated seat and a remote control.
-It’s also called a Japanese bidet as they feature pressurized water for rears and even for lady parts.
-And those are just the basic features—others come with soothing sounds that mask the rude sounds of splashing.
+These enhanced ‘mechanoid' features in Japanese toilets can seriously threaten how American’s perceive themselves as the most technologically advanced culture in the world.
+The washlet toilet comes with a heated seat, heated variable water pressure nozzles and yes, even a remote control.
+You may also hear it called a Japanese bidet, as they both feature pressurized water for concentrated streams directed to your bottom and, in the case of women, your private parts.
+Those are just the basic features—others come with soothing sounds that mask the sometimes over powering noises that escape the bathroom.

-And get this: about 76% of all Japanese homes have a washlet-style toilet.
-In the US, even ordinary bidet toilets are rare.
+About 76% of all Japanese homes have a washlet-style toilet.
+Opposed tothe U.S. where even bidets are extremely rare.

 The Rise of the Japanese Toilet in Japan